-We've all been there: you need experience to get the job but need a job to get the experience.
-Maybe you are looking for an internship or you want to prep your CV for your future entry-level jobs.
-In any case, experience is a buzz word in the employment sphere.
+We've all been there: you need the experience to get the job but need a job to get the experience.
+Maybe you are looking for an internship or you want to prep your CV for your future entry-level job opportunities.
+In any case, experience is a buzzword in the employment sphere.
 Though you may not think you have any of that stuff they call experience, here's how to write a CV with no previous work experience:

 But how can you, as a student, write a CV with no work experience to date?

 Answer: you make the most of what you have!

 Focus on Skill and Value Rather than Position

 First of all, don’t be intimidated by the fact that you may not have any work experience in the field that you are looking to get employed in or that you haven’t had multiple internships during your time as a student.
 Your CV can demonstrate skills gained from things other than a job.

 Generally, employers will be looking for the key skills they expect from interns or student workers, such as a great work ethic and a genuine interest in what you want to do.

 If you have had smaller, maybe unrelated jobs then try to find skills from that experience that are applicable to the job you are searching for now.
 For example, if you worked as a waiter at a café, make it clear that you have people and time management skills and that you work well under pressure.
 Also, think about what value you added to your job.
 Did you start new training programs, for example?

 But make sure to keep your CV relevant: quality over quantity.
 Don’t include that you worked as an ice-cream server and know how to make a bomb banana split.